 With each beat of the heart, blood is pumped out of the heart into the blood vessels, which carry blood throughout the body.
 Blood pressure is the measurement of the pressure or force inside your blood vessels (arteries) with each heartbeat.

 Blood pressure is written as two numbers, such as 120/80 or 150/95, for example.
 The first number is the systolic pressure.
 Systolic pressure is the pressure in the arteries when the heart beats and fills the arteries with blood.
 The second number is the diastolic pressure.
-Diastolic pressure is the pressure in the arteries when the heart rests between beats and fills with blood.
+Diastolic pressure is the pressure in the arteries when the heart rests between beats.

 Peripheral vascular disease: lack of blood circulation in the legs, cramp-like pain in the calves (claudication), or aneurysm (abnormal enlargement or bulging of an artery caused by damage to or weakness in the blood vessel wall)